zacronos/rets-client/README.md

 rets-client
 ===========
+[UNMAINTAINED]

-[UNMAINTAINED] RETS (Real Estate Transaction Standard) client for Node.js.
+A  RETS (Real Estate Transaction Standard) client for Node.js.

 I haven't had time to work on this for a couple years now, and I no longer work on any projects which use this.
 I think it's a good little project, and while there are things I wish I'd refactored, it has a lot to offer.